AxiomDev-Dont-Starve/DST-RPC-Proxy/README.md

 ## Full Automation
 To start the proxy automatically, you must do three things:
-* If you are using Steam to launch DST: right click the game in your Steam library; click properties, general, and in the `launch options` field, add the following line (or equivalent on Linux): <br>
+* If you are using Steam to launch DST: right-click the game in your Steam library; click properties, general, and in the `launch options` field, add the following line (or equivalent on Linux): <br>
 ```
 start.bat %COMMAND%
 ```